folayfila/FadoEngine/README.md

 ![Description](media/showcase.gif)

 ### Latest Features
+- Rotating camera with Quaternions.
-- Movable camera using a handle for an array of Transforms (AoS) (working on rotation with quaternions).
+- Movable camera using a handle for an array of Transforms (AoS).
 - Multiple controllers support.
 - Implemented a Memory Arena system that allocates memeory only at startup and use it throughout the session.
 - Fully resizable and full-screen toggle-supported window.